lazarusA/CoherentNoise.jl/docs/src/tutorial.md

 sampler's output as a blending factor.

 Let's mix our original sampler together with another new sampler, with interpolation controlled by yet another new sampler.
-But first, let's see what each of these looks like individually:
+But first, let's see what each of these look like individually:

 ```@example tutorial
 sampler1 = opensimplex2_2d(seed=1)